brookshelley/brookshelley.github.com/movies.md

 ## 2019 <a name="2019"></a>

+**Prospect**

+What a cool movie.
+This tense space flick proved that you can do a lot of sci-fi stuff with less budget.
+I love media about shitty tech, and this is kind of “what happens when you’re a skint space prospector” angle down pat.
+This could’ve been a weird Cowboy Bebop live action, but instead tackled the idea from a different angle.
+Sophie Thatcher rules, too.
+Wherever this was shot, it was gorgeous.

 **Captain Marvel**

 Super fun!
 Brie Larson made for a very compelling super hero, and I love Goose with my whole heart.
 The 90s throwback setting was a delight, along with its soundtrack.
 I’m stoked to see what this sets up for future Marvel films, and hopeful that we see the Skrull again (please show up in Runaways).